 This is why the Soviet Union did not constitute democratic socialism, nor did it reflect the philosophy of Marx in any meaningful way.
 It was a form of authoritarian state socialism in which one set of elites that control the economy (capitalist elites) are replaced with another set of elites that control the economy (political elites).
 In both systems, the role of workers is effectively reduced to serving the interests of the elites.
 This is also the case in a “social democracy”, where the power and privilege of capitalist elites remains firmly in place and workers remain disempowered and alienated as wage laborers.

-The definition of democratic socialism provided by Sanders more closely reflects the social democracy that came to prominence in the United States under President Franklin Delano Roosevelt’s New Deal than anything espoused by Marx.
+The definition of democratic socialism provided by Sanders more closely reflects the social democracy that came to prominence in the United States under President Franklin Delano Roosevelt’s New Deal and what exists in Scandinavian countries than anything espoused by Marx.
 For example, as Sanders has stated, “Democratic socialism means, that in a democratic, civilized society the wealthiest people and the largest corporations must pay their fair share of taxes.”
 Actually, in democratic socialism, those private corporations wouldn’t exist.
 They would be turned over to the workers to manage either as worker-owned cooperatives or as worker co-managed state enterprises.
 Either way, the workers would have a democratic voice in the workplace, which would not only more fairly distribute the wealth generated, it would also redistribute power.

 Furthermore, according to Sanders, “Democratic socialism, to me, means that we must create a vibrant democracy based on the principle of one person one vote.”
 But such a narrow view of democracy as existing only in the political sphere also would not exist in democratic socialism.
 The “democratic” component of “democratic socialism” pertains both to the political and economic spheres of society.
 As previously mentioned, workers would have a meaningful democratic voice in all aspects of their lives—their government and their workplace.